Economy of Bermuda: Early-season vegetable exports to USA before World War II

 The major Bermudian industry since the 1800s was the export by sea of early vegetables and flowers to New York: Bermuda had three crops per year.
 The Bermuda Botanic Gardens (now with 38 acres) had been established in 1898.

 In 1922, complete, concise and clear acts dealing with agriculture were placed on the Bermudian statute book; inspection of produce was initiated; and seed testing began.
 Local seedsmen were registered in 1923.
 Mr McCallan, the Agricultural Director, reorganised the Agricultural Exhibition for 1923.
 Seed potatoes were gradually improved after much investigation with US experts.
 A local farmers' market started in 1923.

 For a year in 1921–23, Professor H H Whetzel of Cornell University advised remedies for the cash crop diseases of potato blight, onion thrips, celery leaf spot, lily Botritis, and melon mildew.
 He suggested that the colony should appoint a full-time plant pathologist.
 During this time, exports of agricultural products to the United States contributed the most to Bermuda's economy.

 Lawrence Ogilvie from Scotland was the Government's plant pathologist from September 1923 to April 1928.
 He introduced regulations in 1924 governing the control of local diseases and pests, and the import of plants – so vital for an island.
 Import embargoes applied for banana plants, lily bulbs, sweet potatoes, citrus fruits from the West Indies, and certain Irish potatoes.
 In 1924 a concrete fumigation chamber was built to fumigate infected imports.
 Good crops of celery were achieved in the 1920s.
 Citrus cultivation was affected by the Mediterranean fruit fly and only really developed in 1944.

-1890s to 1920s Economy badly affected by lily virus in over 200 fields
+1890s to 1920s

 The early Easter-lily bulb exports to New York and the Isle of Man – high-value and vital financially to Bermuda – became badly diseased from the late 19th century to the mid-1920s.
 In 1924 Lawrence Ogilvie (age 25) saved the industry by identifying the problem as a virus (not aphid damage as previously thought) and instituting controls in the fields and packing houses.
 There was a marked improvement in exporting 23 cases of lily bulbs in 1918 to 6043 cases in 1927 from the then 204 lily fields.
 Still in his 20s, Ogilvie was professionally honoured by an article in Nature.
 The lily export trade continued to flourish until the 1940s when the Japanese captured much of the market.